Wetoria/plugin-sample-vite-vue/README.md

 > [!TIP]
 >
-> This template provided a script to auto create tag and release.
+> <div id="release-script"></div>This template provided a script to auto create tag and release.
 You can use `pnpm release` to create a patch version.
 >
 > You can add `--mode=manual|patch|minor|major` arg to set release mode, or run with arg like `pnpm release:manual`.
 >